docelic/amber-introduction/README.md

 Thanks to Crystal's compiler implementation, only the parts actually used are added to the executable.
 Listing dependencies in `shard.yml` or even using `require`s in your program will generally not affect what is compiled in.

-For faster build speed, development versions are compiled without the `--release` flag.
+As mentioned, for faster build speed, development versions are compiled without the `--release` flag.
 With the `--release` flag, the compilation takes noticeably longer, but the resulting binary has incredible performance.

 Crystal caches partial results of the compilation (*.o files etc.) under `~/.cache/crystal/` for faster subsequent builds.
 This directory is also where temporary binaries are placed when one runs programs with `crystal [run]` rather than `crystal build`.